glnds/masl/README.md

 ### Non-interactive usage

 If you use command line tools to manage your passwords and generate otp tokens then you can pipe credentials to masl.
-When piping masl expects three lines.
-The first is your password, the second line the otp token and the third line the role you want to select.
+Masl expects three lines.
+The first line should be your password, the second line the otp token and the third line the role you want to select.

-For example if you use [pass](https://www.passwordstore.org/) to manage your passwords and [totp-cli](https://github.com/WhyNotHugo/totp-cli) to generate tokens, then you can write a script like this
+For example if you use [pass](https://www.passwordstore.org/) to manage your passwords and [totp-cli](https://github.com/WhyNotHugo/totp-cli) to generate tokens, then you can write a script like this:
 ```
 #!/usr/bin/env bash